MagicDuck/grug-far.nvim/README.md

 _Note_: **grug-far** will ignore lines that do not start with the prefixes above

-### Seeing the full rg search command
+### Seeing the full search command
-Sometimes, mostly for debug purposes, it's useful to see the full `rg` command that gets executed on search.
+Sometimes, mostly for debug purposes, it's useful to see the full CLI command that gets executed on search.
 You can toggle that on with the `Toggle Show rg Command` action, and the command will appear as the first thing in the search results area.